 Story behind the numbers

 HPS continues to meet its response time guidelines set forth by the COH and approved by the MOHLTC.
-This number reflects the patient condition after paramedics have arrived the scene regardless of the priority they were dispatched.
+This percentage reflects the ability of HPS to arrive at a medical event within a specific time frame and is based on a predetermined percentage benchmark set by the City of Hamilton and approved by the Ministry of Health and Long-Term Care.
 Variance in the response time numbers can be affected by a variety of factors including event volumes, and resource availability.
-In addition to this is, how the event (911 call for paramedic service) gets coded by the dispatch centre, potentially over-prioritizes the call leaving reduced resources for higher acuity calls.
+In addition to this, the event (911 call for paramedic service) can at times be over-prioritized by the dispatch centre which can leave reduced paramedic resources for higher acuity calls in the community.

-HPS continues to expand its Public Access Defibrillation (PAD) program to ensure that and Automated External Defibrillator (AED) is available in public spaces where a Sudden Cardiac Arrest (SCA) might occur.
-The use of these AED's ensures that HPS will continue to exceed it response time for a defibrillator on scene during a SCA in a public place.
-In addition to this, HPS continues to collaborate with local hospitals to reduce ambulance off-load delays therefore allowing more available resources to respond to 911 events in the community effectively decreasing response times.
+HPS continues to expand its Public Access Defibrillation (PAD) program to ensure that an Automated External Defibrillator (AED) is available in public spaces where a Sudden Cardiac Arrest (SCA) might occur.
+The use of these AEDs assist in ensuring that HPS improves its’ response time for a defibrillator on scene during a SCA in a public place.
+In addition to this, HPS continues to collaborate with local hospitals to reduce ambulance off-load delays therefore allowing more available resources to respond to 911 events in the community effectively improving response times.